Chase Mobile App: Self-Directed Investing

 Three things stuck with me from this work:

-Triangulation matters more than any single research method.
+Visual hierarchy and findability mattered as much as the labels themselves.
 Competitive patterns showed us where the category had landed; heatmaps and tap data showed us where users actually got stuck; customer interviews told us why.
 We didn’t ship a change unless those three pointed the same direction.

 Let’s work together.
 See my resume.